Australia

 Finland

-In Finland, the general limitation period for initiating court proceedings in civil matters is three years, which may be interrupted by a notice to the counterparty.
-The limitation period of three years begins to run from a certain due date (invoice, date of performance under a contract etc.), or when the plaintiff knew or should have known about the cause of the claim.
-Further, there is a parallel limitation period of ten years, which is irrespective of the knowledge of the plaintiff.
+In Finland, the general limitation period for initiating court proceedings in civil matters is three years, which may be interrupted by a notice to the other party.
+The limitation period begins to run from a certain due date (invoice, date of performance under a contract etc.), or when the claimant knew or should have known about the cause of the claim.
+Further, there is a parallel limitation period of ten years, which is irrespective of the knowledge of the claimant.

 France